kubeshop/testkube/docs/docs/testkube-cloud/articles/status-pages.md

 ## Collaboration and Access Control

 Status Pages can be either private or public.
-Public status pages are available to Testkube Cloud PRO customers.
+Public status pages are published to the internet.
 Private pages can be shared with anyone in the same organization having read access to the environment.

 ## Best Practices